 Tacit knowledge works precisely opposite to explicit.
 The knowledge that humans use like personal experience and jobs is implicit.

 Learning and expertise usually come from people’s minds—intelligence and experience, more challenging to extract and codify.

 ‘Tacit and implicit knowledge’ are the same words used by the organization.
 ‘Implicit’ is a type of knowledge that is usually implied in a statement but is not explicitly said.
 The term could refer to ideas that are connected with it in socially understandable manners.

 Implicit knowledge has more complexities in transferring information in a written format like documents or through verbal methods.

 A piece of explicit knowledge can be easily written down and understood by a reader.
 In contrast, riding a bicycle, playing a musical instrument, walking, speaking ability, and others that do not require any specific documentation are implicit knowledge.

 |Explicit Knowledge||Implicit Knowledge|

-In simple words, we can say that tacit knowledge is explicit knowledge that has not been documented.
+In simple words, we can say that tacit knowledge is explicit knowledge that has not gotten documented yet.

 For codification purposes, explicit can be easily codified, just like writing code or performing word expressions.
 At the same time, implicit is not easy to understand, so there exists no chance to communicate, interpret, or use such information.

-Such information is easily transferable as one needs to know a particular topic to transfer the information.
+Such information is easily transferable as one needs to know a particular topic to transfer the knowledge.
 On the other hand, tacit knowledge does not support knowledge-sharing.
-It cannot be transferred from one person to another irrespective of the specific knowledge that exists in the organization.
+It cannot get transferred from one person to another irrespective of the specific information that exists in the organization.